 (In thousands except Fisca Fiscal Years

-percentages) 2010 2009 Change
+percentages) 2011 2010 Change

-Other operating expenses \$ 21,413 \$ 21,340 0.3%
+Other operating expenses \$ 23,238 \$ 21,413 8.5%

-Percentage of total revenues 8.6% 9.4%
+Percentage of total revenues 8.5% 8.6%

 Other operating expenses include facilities-related costs, technical materials, computer-related expenses and depreciation and amortization of property, equipment and leasehold improvements.
-Other operating expenses remained relatively consistent with the prior year due to our continuing efforts to manage our cost structure by reducing discretionary spending and negotiating favorable agreements with our vendors.
+The increase in other operating expenses was primarily due to an increase in occupancy expenses of \$788,000, an increase in computer expenses of \$450,000, and an increase in technical materials of

+\$281,000.
+The increase in occupancy expenses was due to planned maintenance activities for our owned facilities and costs associated with the increase in technical full-time equivalent employees.
+The increase in computer expenses and technical materials was associated with the increase in technical full-time equivalent employees and investments in our corporate infrastructure.
 We expect other operating expenses to grow as we selectively add new talent and make investments in our corporate infrastructure.